halls7588/ERC20_Token_Types/README.md

 * To execute the token code:
    - For MyEtherWallet;
-     1. Copy the token code and its dependincies.
+     1. Copy the token code and its dependencies.
      2. Paste the token code into the remix online compiler.
      3. Copy the EVM code and past into the MyEtherWallet execute smart contract.
      4. Pay the gas price, enjoy your tokens.

 ## Contributing
 Nothing in place.
-Feel free to message me if you want to contriibute. [email](mailto:halls7588@gmail.com)
+Feel free to message me if you want to contribute. [email](mailto:halls7588@gmail.com)

 ## Authors